tmehmetemin90-ai/Massive-Bioinformatics/README.md

 Launch Anaconda Prompt from the Start Menu.

 ### 2. Navigate to the project folder
+cd path/to/massive_bioinformatics_project
-cd path/to/massive_bioinformatics_project #Use your folder path
+NOTE:Replace with your actual folder path.

 ### 3.Create environment
 conda env create -f environment.yml